COVESA/ccs-components/statestorage/README.md

 and the subsequent state changes over a period of time is written to the current datapoint by the feeder.
 The client can hence follow the state change by reading the actuator value, which is then obtained by the server from the current datapoint.<br>

+### State storage implementations
-The state storage is currently available in two different implementations, founf in respective subdirectory:<br>
+The state storage is currently available in two different implementations, found in respective subdirectory:<br>
 1. Based on an SQLite database
 2. Based on a Redis database